kayoumido/Find-My-Movie/README.md

 ![alt text][System configuration]

 ### 2.1 Tools
-For the development of the project, we used [GitKraken].
-And for the versioning of the project, git was used with GitKraken and the code was hosted on bitbucket.
+For the development of the project, we used [Microsoft Visual Studio Entreprise 2015].
+And for the versioning of the project, git was used with [GitKraken] and the code was hosted on [Bitbucket].

+## 3. Configuration

 ## 4. Database